intmus/intas19-20/_13-strategies-for-recognition-and-error-detection/dictation.md

 ### The Next Step

+**Two Methods**
+- The "Find the Key Signature" Method
 Once you have identified the scale, you should ascertain what key it's in.
-For example, if you decide it's a Mixolydian scale, and the starting pitch is A, that means *do* must be D. The key signature of D major is, of course, two sharps.
+For example, if you identify a Mixolydian scale, and the starting pitch is A, that means A is the fifth degree of the key of the key signature.
+Counting backwards, that gives you D. The key signature of D major is, of course, two sharps.
 Therefore, when you write out a scale with the starting pitch A, you'll add a C-sharp and an F-sharp.
 By using this method, you can avoid notation errors.
+- The "First Pitch = *do*" Method
+Alternatively, you can remember which scale degrees to alter.
+So if you identify a Mixolydian scale whose starting pitch is A, you'll recall that a Mixolydian scale is like a major scale whose seventh degree is lowered to *te*.
+Therefore, there won't be a G-sharp -- the seventh degree is G-natural.

 **Flow Chart for Modal Scales in Descending Motion**